Would you get married to save thousands on college tuition?

 Still, the few thousand dollars it might cost to get a pre-nuptial agreement pales in comparison to the savings some students see:

 After she was accepted to Berkeley in 2006, Elaine Davis of Utah tried hard to establish California residency.
 She registered to vote in California, got a California driver’s license, worked full time in the state, filed her own taxes and had her parents stop claiming her as a dependent.

 When Berkeley still denied her residency (living in an apartment owned by her father disqualified her as independent), Ms. Davis married a childhood friend.
 She saved $38,000 in out-of-state tuition over two years.

 What are your thoughts?
-Would you marry for money — or do you find this morally wrong?
+Would you marry for money?
 Is this a great way to lower the cost of college?
-Or does this threaten the sacred institution of marriage?
+Or does this reduce marriage to a mere legal contract?
 Weigh in with your opinions.